 - Post-traumatic stress disorder (PTSD)

-For potential medical marijuana patients in GA we make it easy to find a recommending doctor near you when they become active.
-You will also receive updates & news relative to the marijuana program.
-If you are interested please fill out the MMJ registration form below.
-Legal Residents Only.
+For potential Georgia medical marijuana patients we makes it easy to connect with a recommending MedCard doctor.
+You will also receive updates & news relative to marijuana in Georgia.
+If you are interested simply fill out the patient registration form and a clinic representative will contact you as available.
+Legal Residents Only Please.

 What is the difference between CBD & THC?

 - Psychoactive Vs. Non-Psychoactive.
 THC creates a euphoric effect due to the way it connects to the bodies endocannabinoid system.
 The endocannabinoid system has been recently recognized as an important modulatory system in the function of brain, endocrine, and immune tissues.
 Cannabidiol, or CBD reacts differently and is used with patients that require or prefer non euphoric care.